MSIA/2021-msia423-Xu-Hao-project/README.md

 ### 3. Create DB Locally

-By default, if RDS databased connection info is not provided, a local sqlite databased will be created at `sqlite:///data/pokemons.db`.
+By default, if RDS databased connection info is not provided, a local sqlite databased will be created at `sqlite:///data/photos.db`.
-(You can also specify your own engine_string if provided by providing environment varibale `SQLALCHEMY_DATABASE_URI`.)
+(You can also specify your own engine_string if provided by providing environment variable `SQLALCHEMY_DATABASE_URI`.)

 #### 3.1 Setup environmental variable (Optional):